Isolation among seniors hurts more than anything else. Engaging socially is important for elderly people.

-Art and crafts
+Art and Crafts

 Seniors who have creative skills often enjoy arts and crafts groups.
-Playing with chalks, glue, crayons, and paints allows them to unleash their inner child.
+Playing with chalk, glue, crayons, and paints allows them to unleash their inner child.

 When a senior engages in a creative activity, their imagination comes alive and more and more ideas hit the mind.
 Joining classes and learning new skills reignites a sense of vitality.